National Opera Company

 Jump to navigation Jump to search

-National Opera Company refers to two companies in South Africa.
+National Opera Company can refer to either one of two companies active/mooted in South Africa.

-The first was founded by John Connell, Alessandro Rota and William Pickerill in 1940 and performed three opera seasons before closing.
+Founded by John Connell, Alessandro Rota and William Pickerill in 1940, the company performed three opera seasons before closing.
+The organisation floundered due to Rota's internment when Italy joined the Axis forces during Second World War.

 Sources